minio/docs/source/object-retention/minio-object-locking.rst

    .. tab-item:: MinIO CLI
       :sync: cli

-      Use the :mc-cmd:`mc retention` command with the :mc-cmd-option:`--recursive <mc retention set recursive>` and
+      Use The command command with the
+      :mc-cmd-option:`--recursive <mc retention set recursive>` and
       :mc-cmd-option:`--default <mc retention set default>` options to set the default retention mode for a bucket: